yaricom/dogs-vs-cats/README.md

 * `data/data_set_train/imgdata_train.lst` - train data list
 * `data/data_set_train/imgdata_val.lst` - validation data list

-The class labels will be generated: 0 - cat, 1 - dog
+The class labels will be generated: `0 - cat, 1 - dog`

-Then generate the `.rec files`.
-We resize the images such that the short edge is at least 32px and save them with 95/100 quality.
+Finaly we will generate the `.rec files`.
+We will resize the images such that the short edge is at least 32px and save them with 95/100 quality.
 We also use 16 threads to accelerate the packing.
+I believe that bigger image sizes may improve prediction accuracy, but it will result in dramatic increase of learning time, which is which is prohibitive in my hardware setup.

 ```
 python tools/im2rec.py --resize 32 --quality 95 --num-thread 16 data/data_set_train/imgdata data/full_train_data
 ```

 The resulting records will be generated in directory: `data/data_set/`

 ## Run training
 To initiate training run

 ```
 python src/dogs_vs_cats_train.py --data-train "data/data_set_train/imgdata_train.rec" --data-val "data/data_set_train/imgdata_val.rec"  --image-shape 3,32,32 --network resnet --num-layers 18 --batch-size 128 --num-examples 25000
 ```
+I believe that bigger number of layers may improve prediction accuracy, but it will result in dramatic increase of learning time, which is prohibitive in my hardware setup.

 The sample output for first the four epoch's runs are following:
 ```